Victor1114/The-evolution-of-fertility-rates-in-the-United-States/README.md

 -    `others` contains relevant literature and the original sketches made of the data set and the graph of all observations.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts for simulating, downloading, cleaning, testing data, and modeling.

+## Statement on LLM usage

+No any LLM usage in this paper.